wwarthen/RomWBW/Source/Doc/UserGuide.md

 absolutely sure you know what media and slice are assigned to that drive letter before using `CLRDIR` because CLRDIR will wipe out any pre-existing contents of the slice.

+**WARNING**: The `CLRDIR` application does not appear to check for disk errors when it runs.
+If you attempt to run `CLRDIR` on a drive that is mapped to a slice that does not actually fit on the physical disk, it may behave erratically.

 Here is an example of using `CLRDIR`.
 In this example, the `ASSIGN` command is used to show the current drive letter assignments.
 Then